Can I See A Psychiatrist Via Telehealth?

 To ensure we meet the needs of our patients, we offer telehealth and in-person visits with the Novum Psychiatry team of psychiatrists and therapists.

-In this article, we’ll explain a bit about telehealth and why it’s an essential tool for your mental health and well-being during this time of crisis.
+In this article, we’ll explain a bit about telehealth and why it’s an essential tool for your mental health and well-being during Covid-19 and beyond.

 What Is Telehealth?

 Telehealth is a form of healthcare that can be obtained from a distance.
 Using a computer or mobile device, our psychiatrists and therapists can provide the same level of high-quality, professional care as an in-person visit.
 This is also called telepsychiatry.

 Telehealth has been around for quite a long time, but it has exploded during the Covid-19 pandemic.
 Thanks to the advent of smartphones and more advanced internet capabilities, people are now able to use telehealth and connect with psychologists and doctors anywhere, at any time.

 The US Department of Health and Human Services, and individual states have made it easier for patients to access care via telehealth.